blepfx/pugl-rs/pugl-rs-sys/README.md

 # pugl-rs-sys
 `pugl-rs-sys` is a minimal bindings generator and a build script for linking [pugl](https://github.com/lv2/pugl), a minimal portability layer for GUIs which is suitable for use in plugins and applications.

+`pugl-rs-sys` provides unsafe bindings to the `pugl` library.
+Check out `pugl-rs` if you need safe bindings instead!

 > The bindings are not yet thoroughly tested!
 Use at your own risk!